 Heat-related fatality cases show that workplaces with temperatures above 70 degrees Fahrenheit may have a heat hazard present when work activities are at or above a moderate workload.
-Assessing worker exposure in conditions that may present a heat hazard is critical for knowing when to implement a heat-related illness prevention program.
+Assessing worker’s heat stress exposure in conditions that may present a heat hazard is critical for knowing when to implement a heat-related illness prevention program.

-Although heat hazards are common in indoor and outdoor work environments, heat-related illness and fatalities are preventable.
-Many risk factors contribute to the risk for heat-related illness (see Figure below).
+Although heat hazards are common in indoor and outdoor work environments, heat-related illnesses and fatalities are preventable.
+Many risk factors contribute to the risk of heat-related illness (see Figure below).
 A heat-related illness occurs when there is an increase in the worker’s core body temperature above healthy levels.

 As core temperature rises, the body is less able to perform normal functions.
 As core temperature continues to increase, the body releases inflammatory agents associated with damage to the liver and muscles.
 This process may become self-sustaining and generate a run-away inflammatory response, the “systemic inflammatory response” syndrome that often leads to death.